 In some cases the car does not release the connector.
-There are several ways to release the plug:
+There are several ways to release the connector:

 - Turn off the car and press the 'unlock' button on the car's remote control.
 This way your car will release the connector and you can remove it.

 - Turn off the car and press the 'Open' button on the driver's side door handle.
-Please make sure that the plug is removed within 10 seconds.
+Please make sure that the connector is removed within 10 seconds.

 - If the vehicle still does not release the connector, you can also use the emergency release.
 Open the trunk and raise the carpet.
-Here you will find the emergency release of the fuel filler door as well as the emergency charging cable release.
-Pull it gently to release the cable.
+Here you will find the emergency release of the fuel filler door as well as the emergency connector release.
+Pull it gently to release the connector.

 Please also check if 'Auto Lock Mode' is switched on.
 This will release the connector from the car as soon as the charging session is complete.